CRollins6020/CRollins6020/User-Guides/LangChain Agent Platform Admin Guide.md

 **Retrieval-Augmented Generation (RAG)**: Combines LLMs with external document search.

 **Vector Store**: A database designed for similarity search over vector embeddings.

+---

+## Document Version History
+- **v1.1 (May 20, 2025)** – Finalized architecture section placement, added accessibility notes, versioning history, and glossary.
+- **v1.0** – Initial draft with core content, TOC, and diagrams.

+---

+## Appendix A: Glossary
+**Agent** – An autonomous process using an LLM to perform tasks and call tools.

+**Chain** – A sequence of operations within LangChain that transforms inputs to outputs.

+**Quantization** – A model compression technique that reduces computational load.

+**KV Cache** – Key-Value cache used to store transformer attention data for faster inference.

+**Vector Store** – A specialized database for similarity search over embeddings.

+**Retrieval-Augmented Generation (RAG)** – An architecture that combines LLMs with external knowledge sources for better factual grounding.